Lycian language: Sample text

+Transliteration: Ebẽñnẽ prñnawu mẽn e prñnawatẽ hanadaza hrppi ladi ehbi setideime.

+Translation: Hanadaza built this building for his wife and sons.

 Lycian alphabet

 The Lycian alphabet consists of about 29 signs, many of them reminiscent of the Greek alphabet:

 Classification

 Lycian was an Indo-European language, one in the Luwian subgroup of Anatolian languages.
 A number of principal features help identify Lycian as being in the Luwian group: